Hospital noise levels are getting worse20th Nov 2018

 Pulsar Instruments' solutions:

-Pulsar Instruments, has developed its Pulsar SafeEar Noise-Activated Warning Sign to help remind visitors and staff to keep noise levels down.
-The noise warning sign quickly lights up when a pre-set noise level is exceeded and warns staff and visitors when noise levels are too high and need to be reduced.
+Pulsar Instruments has developed its Pulsar SafeEar Noise-Activated Warning Sign to help remind visitors and staff to keep noise levels down.
+The noise warning sign quickly lights up when a pre-set noise level is exceeded and warns staff and visitors when hospital noise levels are getting too high and need to be reduced.

 It really is a simple, accurate, visual and low-cost solution to managing noise and protecting patients hearing.

-A range of other suggestions for tackling noise is available on our solutions pages
+A range of other suggestions for tackling hospital noise is available on our solutions pages